Biography

 I have been leading and developing end-to-end computer vision, AI and data science solutions, working in multi-institutional, interdisciplinary teams of computer scientists, software engineers, health science researchers and medical investigators.

 From 2007 to 2012, I led the development of multiple open-source software products used in various neuroscience applications, within the multi-center National Alliance for Medical Image Computing.
-From 2012 to 2016, I designed and applied end-to-end image analysis solutions for the multi-hospital Autism Center of Excellence Network - Infant Brain Imaging Study, processing 1000+ imaging studies.
+From 2012 to 2016, I designed and applied end-to-end image analysis solutions for the multi-hospital Autism Center of Excellence Network - Infant Brain Imaging Study, processing 1000+ imaging studies and yielding new insights in neurodevelopment.

-Since 2016 via BIDAC, I built various computer vision and AI solutions for both academic research groups and start-up companies.
-Multidisciplinary projects include AI-based 3D sensing for autonomous systems, image classification tasks for material science via deep learning, GPU computing for health sciences and AI-based 3D segmentation tasks for healthcare.
+Since 2016 via BIDAC, I built various computer vision and AI solutions for academic research groups and start-up companies.
+Multidisciplinary projects include comprehensive evaluation of machine learning classifier for medical device startup, AI-driven 3D sensing for autonomous systems, image classification tasks via deep learning for material science, GPU-accelerated computing for health sciences and AI-driven 3D segmentation tasks for healthcare imaging.
 Please find some highlights below.

 Nuclear forensic analysis via deep learning